waynehoggett/AzureHackathons/3 - Introduction to Kubernetes/Challenges/1.1/readme.md

 A smart Cloud Native DevOps or Platform Engineer knows what tools he needs, how to install them and how to use them.
 Get started with this hackathon by preparing your toolkit.

-Windows Subsystem for Linux (WSL), Visual Studio Code, and Docker Desktop enable cloud-native cloud development on Windows.
+Windows Subsystem for Linux (WSL), Visual Studio Code, and Docker Desktop enable cloud-native development on Windows.

 ## Objectives